 Why is Hawaii So Strict with Pets Entering the State?

-Hawaii by far has the strictest rules in the USA for pets travelling to the state, with far more preparation required than any of the other 49 states.
+Hawaii by far has the strictest rules in the United States for pets travelling to the state, with far more preparation required than any of the other 49 states.
 The reason for this is that Hawaii is rabies-free (like many island nations, such as Australia and New Zealand), and they want to keep it that way.

 The only other part of the US that is as difficult to travel to with a pet is Guam.
-This is because Guam, you guessed it, is also rabies-free.
+This is because Guam is, you guessed it, also rabies-free.